 The "Attestation Standards" serve as further guidance and support for the larger and ever-growing professional services being provided by CPAs today outside the traditional financial statement auditing arena.
 More simply stated, accountants are not just conducting financial statement audits or preparing tax returns, rather, they are increasingly involved in many other areas of general assurance services, for which there needs to be a meaningful, relevant, and broad-based framework to rely upon.

 General Provisions regarding an Attest Engagement

 • An attest engagement is to be performed by a practitioner that has adequate training in the actual attest function being performed, adequate knowledge of the subject matter and that the subject matter at hand is actually capable of being evaluated against suitable and available criteria.

 • The practitioner is to be independent in fact and in mental attitude when conducting an assurance engagement and due care should be used in planning, performing, and supervising the engagement.

-• The practitioner should adhere to the provisions set forth for Standards of Fieldwork and for Standards of Reporting, as may be relevant, for which you can learn more about at the Public Company Accounting Oversight Board, simply known as the PCAOB.
+• The practitioner should adhere to the provisions set forth for Standards of Fieldwork and for Standards of Reporting, as may be relevant, for which you can learn more about at the Public Company Accounting Oversight Board, simply known as the IR.